Baikal BK-N vs Baikal Giant+ A2000

 Frequently Asked Questions

-Is the Baikal BK-N or Baikal Giant+ A2000 more profitable?
+Which makes more money, the Baikal BK-N or the Baikal Giant+ A2000?

 At the current BTC price and a $0.10/kWh electricity rate, the Baikal BK-N is more profitable at $-0.14/day compared to $-1.08/day for the Baikal Giant+ A2000.
 Profitability depends heavily on your electricity rate — use the selector above to calculate with your actual costs.